 One of the questions I get asked often is, “How does Riley eat so many vegetables?!”
 And while I really think that the key to this was how we introduced her to solids, a huge thing we do now is dice up anything she doesn’t like really, really small.
 Fun fact, dicing up vegetables works to sneak them in for adults too.
 Trust me, I’m the picky one in a lot of ways!
-There are several veggies I did not like AT ALL in dishes, such as squash, mushrooms, and coocked carrots.
+There are several veggies I did not like AT ALL in dishes, such as squash, mushrooms, and cooked carrots.
 Cooked carrots were the bane of my existence in childhood.
 They are the one vegetable to this day that I will buy “pre-chopped.”
-Our houshold uses matchstick carrots.
+Our household uses matchstick carrots.
 Then, I dice them up even MORE fine and throw them into dishes.

 Some of the easiest, and I mean EASIEST ways to sneak in diced vegetables are in the following types of dishes: casseroles, sauces, chili/stew, and meatballs or sausage.